Location: Midland, Owen Sound, Gravenhurst or Barrie

-The prime objective of the Consultation Advisor in the Lands, Resources and Consultations (LRC) Branch of the Métis Nation of Ontario (MNO) is to provide support to Georgian Bay Traditional Territory Consultation Committee of MNO Region 7.
-Under the direction of the Managers in LRC Branch, the Consultation Advisor will work directly to implement MNO’s consultation framework and regional consultation protocols, and the related processes relating to the Crown’s Duty to Consult, comply, and Accommodate Indigenous peoples.
+The prime objective of the Consultation Advisor in the Lands, Resources and Consultations (LRC) Branch of the Métis Nation of Ontario (MNO) is to provide support to the Managers in the LRC Branch and, where required, to the Director the Branch.
+Under the direction of the Managers in LRC Branch, the Consultation Advisor will assist the MNO in engaging with the Nuclear Waste Management Organisation (NWMO), supporting the MNO’s consultation framework and regional consultation protocols, and the related processes relating to the Crown’s Duty to Consult, comply, and Accommodate Indigenous peoples.

 Key Duties and Responsibilities

-- Provide technical support to the LRC Branch and the Georgian Bay Traditional Territory Consultation Committee on a variety of projects, issues and initiatives, which may impact Métis community rights, interests and way of life.
-Duties include, but are not limited to, research, liaising and reporting, maintaining communication and relationships with proponents, organizations and governments in region.
+- Provide technical support to the LRC Branch and the MNO’s Regional Consultation Committees (RCCs) in relation to the MNO’s consultations on a variety of projects, issues and initiatives, which may impact Métis community rights, interests and way of life.
+Duties include, but are not limited to, research, liaising and reporting on the above mentioned items and development of OPG & Bruce Power initiatives

-- Plan and execute engagement activities with the Consultation Committee and MNO Citizens, such as consultation meetings, site tours and community information sessions etc. Duties include, but are not limited to, scheduling, confirming budgets, booking venues/catering, preparation of expense forms, purchase orders, agendas, briefings, briefing notes and leading meetings with RCCs, proponents, government officials, and MNO communities.
+- Plan and execute engagement activities with the RCCs and the MNO community, such as consultation meetings, site tours and community information sessions etc. Duties include, but are not limited to, scheduling, confirming budgets, booking venues/catering, preparation of expense forms, purchase orders, agendas, briefings, briefing notes and leading meetings with RCCs, proponents, government officials, and MNO communities.

-- This position is specifically responsible to maintain contacts with proponents, government departments relevant to the OPG Western Waste Management Facility and the Bruce Power nuclear site.
+- Develop and maintain contacts with proponents, government departments relevant to the OPG Western Waste Management Facility and the Bruce Power nuclear site.

 - Work collaboratively with other staff of the LRC Branch, including the MNO Community Relations Unit and the MNO Way of Life Unit and the MNO Education and Training Branch on assigned projects, initiatives and issues.
 Collaborative work to improve processes and standards within the LRC Branch is expected.

-- 1-3 years’ experience in community or indigenous relations, project management, or natural resources, environmental sectors or Indigenous legal, policy and research especially in respect of the federal and/or provincial government; some government policy or program experience is preferred.
+- 1-3 years’ experience in natural resources, environmental sectors or Indigenous legal, policy and research especially in respect of the federal and/or provincial government; some government policy or program experience is preferred.

 - An understanding of regulatory processes, environmental issues and Indigenous issues or a demonstrated ability and willingness to learn about these and other processes and issues quickly.